Make Agile Teams Work Properly: How to Measure a Velocity

 The second way is the percentage of those tasks that were planned but not completed during the sprint for some different reasons.
 This velocity measurement method is exactly the opposite of the first way in the context of the results evaluation.
 That is, the lower the percentage of unfinished tasks, the better it is for the team and for the development process at large.

 We can observe the number of tasks that were canceled and have become unfinished during several sprints.
 It also should be noted that there are so-called rolled-over tasks – those activities and tasks that were not performed in the previous sprint and moved to the current sprint.
-This practice is not good because some of such rolled-over guests imply really necessary things to do and should be implemented in a certain time.
+This practice is not good because some of such rolled-over guests imply really necessary things to do and should be implemented at a certain time.
 So the index and the number of rolled-over tasks can also affect the final result of the velocity.

 Tips on how to improve and save an excellent velocity